HendrikRauh/Schule-als-Staat/.github/README.md

 ## Task management

 For task management we use [ClickUp](https://clickup.com/).
-This tool helps us to organise our tasks, assign them to team members and track our progress.
+This tool helps us to organize our tasks, assign them to team members and track our progress.

 ## ID card generation